Nature Repair Market

 Farmers, First Nations communities and other landholders in the Northern and Yorke region have the potential to earn money by doing nature repair projects on their land.
 This could diversify income streams to improve resilience of farm businesses and communities to climate change, particularly drought.

-By undertaking carbon + biodiversity projects, farmers have the opportunity to generate income through both the Nature Repair Market and the ACCU scheme.
-There are several ways South Australian landholders may be able to get involved, including projects that:
+By undertaking Replanting Native Forest and Woodland Ecosystems projects, farmers have the opportunity to generate income through both the Nature Repair Market and the ACCU scheme.

 While there are potential opportunities for diversified income, if you are interested in engaging in the Nature Repair Market you should make yourself aware of the costs, risks and legal and administrative requirements associated with entering the Market.
-We recommend contacting a nature repair consultant, such as Canopy or Regen Co, to discuss if this is the right opportunity for you.
+We can point you in the direction of reputable nature repair consultants, so that you can discuss if this is the right opportunity for you.

 How does the Nature Repair Market compare to the Australian carbon market?